nemo-cluster/jumphost/README.md

 ### Creating a User Management Template

-If you want to use Github, use this template. https://github.com/nemo-cluster/jumphost
+If you want to use Github for user and key management, use this template. https://github.com/nemo-cluster/jumphost

-Just click on "Use this template".
+Log in to your account and click the "Use this template" button.

-Open a new terminal and clone your new repo to your local desktop:
+Open a new terminal on your local desktop and clone the newly created repository:
 ```bash
 git clone https://github.com/<user>/<myrepo>
 ```

-If you do not want to use Github you, you can just clone the repo locally.
+If you don't want to use Github, you can simply clone the repository locally.

 Go to your local repository.
 Enter the `usermgmt` directory: